-RECLAIM’s mission is to increase access to mental health support for queer and trans youth so they might reclaim their lives from oppression in all of its forms.
+RECLAIM's mission is to increase access to mental health care for queer and trans youth so they may reclaim their lives from oppression in all its forms.
+RECLAIM provides financially accessible, specialized mental health care to queer and trans youth ages 12-25 and their families.
+We also engage in community events and offer training and consultation services to help our partners improve their ability to work with queer and trans folks.

 RECLAIM’s vision is that all queer and trans youth enjoy a thriving mental health foundation to live liberated, authentic lives in community.

 - Collective Liberation – we are all connected.
 A rising tide lifts all boats.

 - Healing Justice – we are part of a movement that believes that healing is political.

 - Abundance – we have what we need.
 We are enough.

 - Relationships – we believe that healing happens in community.

 - Gratitude – we exist because of the generosity of our community.

 - Emergence – we are works in progress – from seed, to bud, to bloom.

 In the late 90’s, services for queer and trans (LGBTQ+) youth in the Twin Cities slowly began emerging as awareness of the specialized support needed for this community gained traction within local service provider groups, particularly homeless youth service providers.
 A small number of support groups and individual therapeutic services for queer and trans youth were developed as programs of larger non-profit organizations.
 These services met an incredible community need until the recession of 2008 dramatically impacted the scope of services available to youth.
 Though providers recognized the importance of having specific programs to support queer and trans youth, the newness and smaller scope of these programs as compared to longer-standing programs meant that most services and staffing were lost in widespread budget cuts.